zjxxxxxxxxx/babel-plugin-clsx/README.md

 }
 ```

-> It should be noted that `"babel-plugin-clsx/react"` is only used for type inference, to prevent `Typescript` errors, and has no practical significance.
+> One thing to note is that `"babel-plugin-clsx/react"` only supports type inference, which prevents `Typescript` from throwing errors.
+It makes no logical sense, so remove it when using `tsc`.